Biden blames others for swift collapse in Afghanistan, defends his decision to withdraw troops

 But the U.S. involvement nonetheless carried through four presidencies, from George W. Bush to Barack Obama and finally to Trump and Biden.

-The Afghanistan withdrawal tests Biden’s leadership and presented him with criticism from across the political spectrum, from conservative and liberal advocates for former translators as well as humanitarian and human rights groups worried about the treatment to come for women and girls.
+The Afghanistan withdrawal tests Biden’s leadership and presents him with criticism from across the political spectrum, from conservative and liberal advocates for former translators, as well as humanitarian and human rights groups worried about the treatment to come for women and girls.

 Biden said the United States would “continue to speak out” for the rights of Afghan women “just as we speak out all over the world,” but did not suggest that the United States bears any special responsibility to those women, who credit the American presence for their ability to secure an education and experience personal freedoms.